-Under the No Action alternative, the improvements to habitat on federally managed lands proposed in this RP/EA would not occur and potential short-term and temporary adverse impacts to physical and biological resources associated with beach renourishment, invasive species control, and predator management would not occur.
-If the projects are not implemented, minor to moderate adverse impacts to habitats and species are anticipated including: disturbance to bird and sea turtle nesting, sea turtle hatchling disorientation due to beach lighting, beach and dune habitat trampling, trash accumulation, and continued sand loss along Perdido Key due to reduced sand input from littoral drift.
+Under the No Action alternative, the improvements to habitat on federally managed lands proposed in this RP2/EA would not occur and potential short-term and temporary adverse impacts to physical and biological resources associated with beach renourishment, access management, and lighting retrofits would not occur.
+If the projects are not implemented, long-term minor to moderate adverse impacts to habitats and species are anticipated including disturbance to bird and sea turtle nesting, sea turtle hatchling disorientation due to beach lighting, beach and dune habitat trampling, trash accumulation, and continued sand loss along Perdido Key due to reduced sand input from littoral drift.
 In summary, under the No Action alternative, no short-term and temporary adverse impacts to physical and biological resources would occur, but also no long-term benefits would be realized.